ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

      [source](https://www.researchgate.net/publication/299474560_Deep_Learning_for_Population_Genetic_Inference)
 ### The image is an example of a deep neural network with two hidden layers.

-- The first layer is the input data (each dataset has 5 statistics).
+     -The first layer is the input data (each dataset has 5 statistics).
-- The last layer predicts the 2 response variables.
+     -The last layer predicts the 2 response variables.
-- The last node in each input layer (+1) represents the bias term.
+     -The last node in each input layer (+1) represents the bias term.

    - **Input Layer:** Receives raw data for the network.

    - **Hidden Layers:** Perform computations and extract features.

    - **Output Layer:** Produces the final output, such as a classification or regression result.

 3. **1.3 [ Weights and Biases](https://git.generalassemb.ly/modular-curriculum-all-courses/intro-to-neural-network-overview-of-ai-architectures/blob/main/microlesson-01/Weights_and_Biases_in_Neural_Networks.md)**